 How can individuals track their progress in Beyond Level 4?

 You can track your progress using inbuilt features of the course, such as tick symbols that appear next to certain completed activities.
 Please refer to our sample courses and guided video tours.
 The video tour gives you a clear overview of the whole course (for either pilots or ATC), including a demonstration of its tracking features.
-The Aviation English trainer assigned to provide feedback to you will also use these functions to track your progress.

 How long should it take me to complete Beyond Level 4?